Want the perfect workout program?Take Quiz

 Tips for Performing Straight Leg Deadlifts

 This is exactly what it sounds like.
 Just as with sumo squats, the stance is widened here to change up the movement.
 By moving downwards in a wider stance, you reduce the load on your lower back.
 This makes it an awesome deadlift option for those with back pain.
+You can see more benefits of this version in our article that compares the sumo deadlift vs conventional deadlift.

 Place the barbell in front of you on the floor and stand with feet spread wide.
 Inhale and hinge at the hips and reach downwards to grasp the bar.
 Pull it slowly to standing in a smooth motion, inhaling as you rise.